Ivann-Machadoo/Gradatim---SDGs-in-the-Classroom/ReadMe.md

+GRADATIM

+*IMAGE*

+Gradatim is a web-based application designed to bring the United Nations Sustainable Development Goals (SDGs) into high school classrooms in an engaging, challenging, and interactive way.
+The platform encourages students to explore how two SDGs can intersect to create complex, real-world problems and provides the tools they need to build innovative solutions.
+Using a combination of challenge-based learning, game elements, and interactive global sharing, Gradatim not only supports critical thinking but also fosters interdisciplinary learning and global collaboration.
+With NASA’s data integrated into the application, students will have access to real-time environmental data to support their analysis, giving them deeper insights into the impact of their projects.

 ABOUT THE PROJECT:

 In 2015, the United Nations introduced the Sustainable Development Goals (SDGs), a global framework of 17 interconnected goals aimed at addressing the world’s most pressing challenges.
 These goals cover critical areas such as poverty, education, climate action, and inequality, with the shared vision of achieving sustainable development by the year 2030.